qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/network_analysis.rst

 There is only one Director for now: `QgsLineVectorLayerDirector <https://qgis.org/api/classQgsLineVectorLayerDirector.html>`_.
 The director sets the basic settings that will be used to construct a graph from a line vector layer, used by the builder to create the graph.
-Currently, as in the case with the director, only one builder exists: `QgsGraphBuilder <https://qgis.org/api/classQgsGraphBuilder.html>`_, that creates `QgsGraph <https://qgis.org/api/classQgsGraph.html>`_ objects.
+Currently, as in the case with the director, only one builder exists: :class:`QgsGraphBuilder <qgis.analysis.QgsGraphBuilder>`, that creates :class:`QgsGraph <qgis.analysis.QgsGraph>` objects.
 You may want to implement your own builders that will build a graphs compatible with such libraries as `BGL <https://www.boost.org/doc/libs/1_48_0/libs/graph/doc/index.html>`_ or `NetworkX <https://networkx.lanl.gov/>`_.